 Having carried out my Life Audit I’m ready to move on to the next step of my plan for choosing happiness.
 Goal setting is just a matter of writing a list of all the things you want, isn’t it?
 How hard can that be?
-Well, that is one way to approach it but you can significantly improve your chances of success but taking time to make sure your goals are ‘smarter’.
-The idea of ‘smart’ goals has been around for at least as long as I’ve been running projects and you may well have heard that phrase at work but personally I like to go a step further and have smarter goals.
+Well, that is one way to approach it.
+However, you can significantly improve your chances of success but taking time to make sure your goals are ‘smarter’.
+The idea of ‘smart’ goals has been around for at least as long as I’ve been running projects.
+You may well have heard that phrase at work but personally I like to go a step further and have smarter goals.
 I’ve put together a free guide to setting smarter goals which you can download and print at the end of the post.
 To give yourself the best chance make sure your goals are:

 Specific – Be clear exactly what you want to achieve.
 So rather than ‘lose weight’ go for ‘lose 20lb’.